EmilyMabie/WeeklyAccomplishments/README.md

 Month | Accomplishments
 ------------ | -------------
 Month Six | Transitioned to focus on domestic curriculums.
+Completed in-depth audit and revision of pre-enrollment coursework.
 Month Seven | Performed "deep dive" audit and revision of programs to address retention.
+Authored complete SOPs with supporting documentation.
 Month Eight | Vetted, interviewed, and recommended candidates for additional Instructional Designer roles.
 Revised and edited the template course used for new content creation in the LMS.
 Advised UX/UI/Development departments on Curriculum Admin needs.
 Co-authored, scripted, storyboarded, filmed, and edited a five video series on metacognition.
+Month Nine | Authored SOP on authentic mentor partnership between private organizations.
+Onboarded new Instructional Designers to the team.